Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 Additional Vaccines for Dogs

-- Leptospira bacteria – Bacteria that causes leptospirosis.
+• Leptospira bacteria – Bacteria that cause leptospirosis.
 This is typically transmitted through contact with infected waters.

 The frequency and timing of all vaccines will depend on your vet’s evaluation.